 The 2016 Andrea Stretton Memorial Invitation of $5,000 to exhibit in Sculpture by the Sea, Cottesloe 2017 was awarded to both Harsha Vardhan Durugadda (INDIA) and Margarita Sampson (NSW).

 The Sydney Water Environmental Sculpture Subsidy of $5000 supports an artist whose work is associated with sustainability, conservation and/or for those artists who use water, wind, solar power and the natural elements in their sculptures.
-This year the subsidy was awarded to Michael Van Dam for his work Intervention (2014).
-Between 1997 and 2004 Sydney Water generously supported artists exhibiting in Sculpture by the Sea through provision of acquisitive works gifted to Campbelltown City Bicentennial Art Gallery.
+In 2016, the subsidy has been awarded to Jennifer Turpin & Michaelie Crawford for their work Operation Crayweed, a collaboration between artists, scientists and the community.
+The work draws attention to the crayweed reforestation ‘worksite’ beneath the Bondi Bay swell.
+Between 1997 and 2004, Sydney Water generously supported artists exhibiting in Sculpture by the Sea through provision of acquisitive works gifted to Campbelltown City Bicentennial Art Gallery.

 As a significant sponsor of Sculpture by the Sea, UNSW provide a $5,000 subsidy to a UNSW alumni artist each year.
 The 2016 subsidy was awarded to Anne Levitch (NSW) for her work Reality TV.